StoneStepsInc/fit/README.md

     A file checksum value in hex format using lowercase characters for letters `abcdef`.
 A hash will be `NULL` for zero-length files.

+### Files Table

+The `files` table contains a record per file path.
+Multiple versions of the same file reference the same file record.

+  * `rowid` `INTEGER NOT NULL`

+    A file record identifier.

+  * `name` `TEXT NOT NULL`

+    File name without file path.
+This field is only useful for file name queries and it will contain numerous duplicates across multiple file path versions and files with the same name located in different directories.

+    This field is not indexed and a full table scan will be performed for every query that uses the file name as the only criteria.
+It is useful for file name queries to avoid a `LIKE` clause against the file path that compares just the file name at the end of the path.

+  * `ext` `TEXT NULL`

+    File extension, including the leading dot, as reported by the underlying file system layer.

+  * `path` `TEXT NOT NULL`

+    A file path with the base path removed, if a base path is used.

+    File paths are versioned and the latest version should be selected to obtain the record for the most recent scan.

+### Scansets Table

+The `scansets` table contains a record per scanned file, whether there is a new version of the file detected or not.

+  * `rowid` `INTEGER NOT NULL`

+    A scan set record identifier.

+  * `scan_id` `INTEGER NOT NULL`

+    A scan record identifier.
+This field should not be used when joining to the `versions` table.

+  * `file_id` `INTEGER NOT NULL`

+    A file record identifier.

+  * `version_id` `INTEGER NOT NULL`

+    A version record identifier.
+This field should be used when joining to the `versions` table.

+This table represents the set of files scanned in a single `fit` run.

 ### Useful SQL